Amsterdam/signals-frontend/docs/README.md

 HTTPS=true PROXY=true npm start
 ```

-After each change of the [object of response configurations](../src/sw-proxy-responses.js), the serviceworker doens't automatically pick up the changes.
+After each change of the [array of request/response configurations](../src/sw-proxy-config.js), the serviceworker doens't automatically pick up the changes.
 A hard refresh or clearing the application's data in the browser will fix that.